-NeuRoads NM uses the internationally recognized Mayo-Portland Adaptability Inventory-4 (MPAI-4) to assess progress at intake and every 90 days.
+NeuRoads NM uses the internationally recognized Mayo-Portland Adaptability Inventory-4 (MPAI-4) to assess progress at intake and at six-month intervals throughout treatment.
 The MPAI-4 measures Ability, Adjustment, and Participation, guiding individualized care and tracking meaningful rehabilitation outcomes over time.

-This graph displays average participant scores at admission, follow-up, and discharge.
-Higher scores reflect greater injury severity, while lower scores indicate reduced acuity.
-NeuRoads NM data demonstrates statistically significant improvement in overall functioning across the course of treatment.
+This graph displays the average participant scores for total functioning, participation, abilities, and adjustment at both admission and discharge.
+Higher scores indicate greater injury severity, while lower scores reflect reduced acuity.
+NeuRoads NM data demonstrates statistically significant improvement in overall functioning over the course of treatment.
+Clinically significant improvement is typically defined as a change of at least 5 T-score points, which is recognized as meaningful within clinical standards.

 NeuRoads NM delivers individualized rehabilitation across key areas of focus designed to support recovery, independence, and community integration.
 These areas include: